 CREDIT HOURS COMPLETION TIME PROGRAM COSTS DISTANCE EDUCATION 60 Full course load: 5 terms Part-time: 6 years max A full course load is equivalent to 12 credits per term, including the summer term.
-The cost of tuition for the 2022-2023 academic year is \$505 per credit hour.
-The total tuition for the MA in Theological Studies program is \$30,300 (60 credit hours at \$505 per credit hour).
+The cost of tuition for the 2024-2025 academic year is \$520 per onsite credit hour and \$540 per online credit hour.
+The total onsite tuition for the MA in Theological Studies program is \$31,200 (60 credit hours at \$520 per onsite credit hour).
+You can take up to 30 credits of courses through Online Courses while you are completing the MA in Theological Studies.
 For a breakdown of associated fees and costs of living, view our sample budget.
-To help you offset the high costs of graduate education, we offer scholarships, financial aid, and work opportunities on campus.
-You can take up to 20 credits of courses through Distance Education while you are completing the MA in Theological Studies, but no more than 6 of those credits may be Foundational Core courses.
+To help you offset the costs of graduate education, we offer scholarships, financial aid, and work opportunities on campus.